 To connect to an external repository:

-- On the top bar, select Menu > Projects > Create new project.
+- In GitLab, on the top bar, select Main menu > Projects > View all projects.

 - Select Run CI/CD for external repository.

 When using GitLab CI/CD with an external repository on GitHub, it's possible to run a pipeline in the context of a Pull Request.

 When you push changes to a remote branch in GitHub, GitLab CI/CD can run a pipeline for the branch.
 However, when you open or update a Pull Request for that branch you may want to: